 They actually are pretty important in the grand scheme of things from a college football business perspective.

 Take the Kent State Golden flashes football program for example.
 They faced the Texas A&M Aggies a year ago, in what is a classic David versus Goliath matchup.
 They will also go up against the Iowa Hawkeyes later this month, where the odds are very much stacked against them.

 However, Kent State is slated to make $5.2 million for agreeing to play the role of fodder for Big 12 and Big 10 contenders.

 Especially during the ongoing pandemic, the money that flows through to smaller schools via these matchups is no small stimulus package.
 It’s often well worth the drubbing their school will have to take in order to help fund an institution’s athletic endeavors.

 “That(games that were supposed to be played against UCLA and Florida but were cancelled) was a massive percentage of our overall loss,” said New Mexico State athletic director Mario Moccia.
 It just shows, if you’re just going to play those two games, the economic impact wouldn’t have been nearly as drastic for us.”
 Via USA Today.com

 In what might be viewed as a pretty altruistic gesture, UCLA has scheduled games against HBCU’s in the next two seasons.
-Alabama State will square off against the Bruins next year and receive $590,000.
-North Carolina Central will visit southern California the following year, and take home $700,000.
+Alabama State will square off against the Bruins this year and receive $590,000.
+North Carolina Central will visit Southern California next year, and take home $700,000.